Scale-free localization and PT symmetry breaking from local non-Hermiticity

-where $c$ is a size-independent real constant, so that $|\beta|^L=e^c\sim O(1)$.
+where $c$ is size independent (it is generally eigenstate-dependent), so that $|\beta|^L=e^c\sim O(1)$.
 This displays a scale-free localization, i.e., the decay length is proportional to the system size.
 The (right) eigenstate profile respects a scale invariance $|\psi_L(x)|\simeq e^{c x/L}\simeq|\psi_{sL}(sx)|$, with $s$ being a scaling factor.
 This feature can be further demonstrated by a eigenvalue-resolved mean position $\langle x\rangle_n=\sum_{j=1}^L|\psi_{n,j}|^2 j/\sum_{j=1}^L|\psi_{n,j}|^2$.
 As plotted in Fig.~\ref{fig:scale_free} (b), $\langle x\rangle_n$ for the non-Hermitian case ($g=1$) deviates from the uniform distribution ($g=0$), and the curve shows a perfect self-similarity upon varying system size (with appropriately scaling the coordinates and eigenvalue index).
 In addition, it is evident that the imaginary part of eigenvalues are proportional inversely to the system size $L$ because $\text{Im} E \propto |\beta|-|\beta^{-1}|\approx 2 c/L$, which agrees with Fig.~\ref{fig:scale_free} (a).
-From our analysis, it is clear that the scale-free localization is a generic consequence of a local non-Hermitian perturbation to a Hermitian lattice Hamiltonian.
+From our analysis, it is clear that the scale-free localization is a generic consequence of a local non-Hermitian perturbation to a Hermitian lattice Hamiltonian~\cite{Guo2023scalefree,distinction}.